William Stobie: Death

 In 2001, Stobie let it be known that he would be willing to testify at an inquiry into Finucane's killing, stating that he would not name loyalists but would name their RUC "handlers".
-By declaring that he supported the Finucane family's demand for a public inquiry he effectively made himself a target for his former UDA comrades.
+By declaring that he supported the Finucane family's demand for a public inquiry, he effectively made himself a target for his former UDA comrades.

 On 12 December 2001, Stobie was shot dead outside his home at Forthriver Road, Glencairn, Belfast.
 The Red Hand Defenders (RHD) claimed responsibility.
-Stobie's killers, who shot him five times, had actually belonged to the UDA and were using the Red Hand Defenders cover name.
-In a statement made by a masked paramilitary after the killing it was claimed: "Billy Stobie could have stayed on the Shankill and been left alone had he not spoken out on Ulster Television and backed the public inquiry [into the Finucane killing].
+Stobie's killers, who shot him five times, actually belonged to the UDA and were using the Red Hand Defenders as a cover name.
+In a statement made by a masked paramilitary after the killing, it was claimed: "Billy Stobie could have stayed on the Shankill and been left alone had he not spoken out on Ulster Television and backed the public inquiry [into the Finucane killing].
 He betrayed his comrades by doing that and for that reason he paid for his treason".